iammathavan/MyPDFTool/README.md

 # MyPDF Tools

-MyPDF Tools is a comprehensive toolkit for manipulating PDF files.
+MyPDF Tools is a splendid toolkit for manipulating PDF files.
 This application offers functionalities to merge PDFs, convert images to PDFs, convert PDFs to images, and edit PDF pages.
-It's built using Python and Tkinter for the GUI.
+It is built using Python and Tkinter for the GUI.

 ## Features